 How to Get to Nacapule Canyon:

 From the main road, turn at the Extra Hambone Insurance corner.
 Follow the paved road through the Ranchitos.
 It curves left, past San Carlos Gym.
 Take it to the end.
 Turn left towards Loma del Mar.
 Turn right (Loma del Mar is on your left).
 The road becomes dirt.
-Blue signs mark the route through the dirt roads to the canyon (it will be a left, cross an arroyo, take a right, then wind your way through the desert).
+Blue signs mark the route through the dirt roads to the canyon (it will be a left, cross an arroyo, take a right, then wind your way through the desert on a bumpy dirt road).

 You can also Bike to Nacapule Canyon.